paddytobias/research-software-management/PITCHME.md

 `i.e., text file programs, creative pieces of work!`

++++

-"if the specific software is important to the research outcome, for example if different software could produce different data or results, then the software is research software." - [CodeMeta](https://github.com/codemeta/codemeta-paper/blob/master/codemeta-paper.Rmd)
+"... if the specific software is important to the research outcome, for example if different software could produce different data or results, then the software is research software."
+[CodeMeta](https://github.com/codemeta/codemeta-paper/blob/master/codemeta-paper.Rmd)
 ---
 ## Context